Caria: Inland Caria

 At the base of the east end of Latmus near Euromus, and near Milas where the current village Selimiye is, was the district of Euromus or Eurome, possibly Europus, formerly Idrieus and Chrysaoris (Stratonicea).
 The name Chrysaoris once applied to all of Caria; moreover, Euromus was originally settled from Lycia.
 Its towns are Tauropolis, Plarasa and Chrysaoris.
 These were all incorporated later into Mylasa.
 Connected to the latter by a sacred way are Labraunda and Sinuri.
 Around Stratonicea is also Lagina as well as Panamara, Tendeba and Astragon.

 Further inland towards Aydın is Alabanda, noted for its marble and its scorpions, Orthosia, Coscinia or Coscinus on the upper Maeander and Alinda.
 To the east is the religious centre Hyllarima.
 At the confluence of the Maeander and the Harpasus is Harpasa (Arpaz).
 At the confluence of the Maeander and the Orsinus, Corsymus or Corsynus is Antioch on the Maeander and on the Orsinus in the mountains a border town with Phrygia, Gordiutichos ("Gordius' Fort") near Geyre.
 Founded by the Leleges and called Ninoe it became Megalopolis ("Big City") and Aphrodisias, sometime capital of Caria.

 Other towns on the Orsinus are Timeles and Plarasa.
 Tabae was at various times attributed to Phrygia, Lydia and Caria and seems to have been occupied by mixed nationals.
 Caria also comprises the headwaters of the Indus and Eriya or Eriyus and Thabusion on the border with the small state of Cibyra.

 History

 Bronze Age

 Caria is often identified with the Bronze Age region of Karkiya (or Karkisa) known from Hittite texts, though this identification is uncertain.

+Iron Age

 Greek settlement

 Caria was settled by Greek immigrants in the Early Iron Age.
 Their presence is attested by protogeometric pottery which appears in the area around 1100 BC, along with other markers of Greek material culture.

 The coast of Caria was part of the Doric hexapolis ("six-cities").

 An account also cited that Aristotle claimed Caria, as a naval empire, occupied Epidaurus and Hermione and that this was confirmed when the Athenians discovered the graves of the dead from Delos.
 Half of it were identified as Carians based on the characteristics of the weapons they were buried with.